bstaber/Trilinos/README.md

-### Description
+## Three-dimensional finite element method in the context of mechanics of materials

-* Three-dimensional finite element method in the context of mechanics of materials
+### Packages and libraries

 * Built on top of Sandia's Trilinos Project [ [Website](http://trilinos.org/) |
 [Documentation](http://trilinos.org/about/documentation/) |